Breeze/breeze.github.io/doc-js/lap-query-filter.md

 ---
 #Query with a filter

-<p class="note">Most of the code snippets on this page are in the <a href="/samples/todo">Breeze Todo App</a>; a few are in the **basicTodoTests **module of the <a href="/samples/doccode">DocCode teaching tests</a>.
+> Most of the code snippets on this page are in the <a href="/samples/todo">Breeze Todo App</a>; a few are in the **basicTodoTests **module of the <a href="/samples/doccode">DocCode teaching tests</a>.

-Our <a href="/documentation/first-query-0">first query</a> returned every Todo in the database [<a href="#note 1">1</a>]. &nbsp;That's fine for a short list of Todos; not so great if we're querying for orders of a large company.
+Our <a href="/documentation/first-query-0">first query</a> returned every Todo in the database [<a href="#note 1">1</a>].
+That's fine for a short list of Todos; not so great if we're querying for orders of a large company.
 We need a query that selects a more manageable number of results, preferably the ones that interest the user.

 In this app, we can archive the Todos that we want to keep but look at rarely.
 The *<span class="codeword">getAllTodos</span> *method in the *dataservice* has an "IncludeArchived" option.
 If the flag is false, the code adds a "where" clause to filter exclusively for *Todos *that are active (not archived).